The Good Karma Hospital: Amanda Redman, Neil Morrissey and Phyllis Logan on their favourite places in Sri Lanka

 When they weren't filming, the cast went whale and elephant-spotting and visited tea plantations

-The sun-drenched drama The Good Karma Hospital is returning to ITV later this month.

-Amanda Redman will reprise the role of eccentric Englishwoman Doctor Lydia Fonseca, and all the main cast members will return, including Amrita Acharia and Neil Morrissey and Phyllis Logan.

-Although set in southern India, The Good Karma Hospital is actually filmed in Sri Lanka.
+The sun-drenched ITV drama The Good Karma Hospital is set in southern India, but it’s actually filmed in Sri Lanka.

-Below, the cast reveal their favourite places on the beautiful island they called home for three months.
+We asked Amanda Redman, Amrita Acharia and the rest of the cast about their favourite places on the beautiful island they called home for three months.

-- Exclusive reader offer: Join Alfie Boe and Katherine Jenkins on a music cruise – £100 off

 Neil Morrissey on Unawatuna